St Edmund's

 The Geography Department offers an exceptional breadth of subject expertise and opportunity.
 Our specialists teach throughout the school, and we offer an ambitious programme of fieldwork that few other schools can match.
 Pupils studying Geography become confident researchers, statisticians, analysts and writers, independent learners and team players.
 Time spent outdoors sees them transform their theoretical knowledge into a love of landscape, with classroom work spent in creative learning at all stages – cementing knowledge and developing problem-solving skills.

-Expert speakers, such as Fiona Gooch from Fairtrade and Jay Mistri form Royal Holloway’s Department of Environmental Management, visit us in person or through interactive TV to inspire our young geographers and widen their horizons for life beyond school.
+Expert speakers, such as Danny Dorling, a British social geographer and Tim Marshall, a British journalist, author, and broadcaster, specialising in foreign affairs and international diplomacy, visit us in person or through interactive TV to inspire our young geographers and widen their horizons for life beyond school.

 Each key stage is accompanied by fieldwork opportunities including residential trips to the Lake District.

 Uptake and exam results at GCSE and A-level are consistently strong.
-In 2019 our A-Level pass rate was 100% with 67% of candidates achieving A*- B grades.
-At GCSE we achieved 100% pass rate at grades 4-9.
+In 2024 we achieved 100% pass rate at A-level including 57% at grade A*-B. At GCSE we achieved 97% grade 4-9.

 The St Edmund’s Geography Department is open to all, and the Geography Society runs activities throughout the school year: international field trips, monitoring programmes, competitions and global awareness events, and the John Muir environmental award in collaboration with the Outdoor Education Department.